-71 See, e.g., id. at 9-10.
+66 Id.
+69 See, e.g., id. at 9-10.

-72 PARTNERSHIP FOR WORKING FAMILIES, NATIONAL EXAMPLES OF COMMUNITY BENEFITS AGREEMENTS (CBAS), http://somervillecdc.org/sites/default/files/sccminimal/files/national_examples_of_community_benefits_agreements_cbas.pdf (last visited Nov.
+70 Partnership for Working Families, National Examples of Community Benefits Agreements (CBAs), http://somervillecdc.org/sites/default/files/sc cminimal/files/national_examples_of_community benefits_agreements_cbas.pdf (last visited Nov.
 5, 2019).

-construction skills training programs with direct entry agreements to the local union, and other community investments.75

-Community Benefit Agreements could be an excellent strategy for communities to ensure specific clean energy projects will provide direct benefits to its members through legally-binding, enforceable agreements with project developers.
+CBAs are flexible so that each agreement can tailor to a specific project and community's needs and therefore typically vary in the provisions they require.
+For example, the Kingsbridge Armory CBA in New York City required a living wage for every job related to the development of the project, the majority of non-construction workers to be local hires, local contracting, and continued contributions to a fund controlled by the community coalition to be used for specified community needs, among other benefits.71 The Los Angeles airport LAX CBA required \$15 million in training funds for airport and aviationrelated jobs; hiring priority for local, lowincome, and special needs individuals; and increased opportunity for local, minority, and women-owned businesses within the airport.72 A CBA for a modernization project of a Chevron refinery in Richmond, CA required skills-building programs for youth and adults, a local hiring plan, preapprenticeship construction skills training programs with direct entry agreements to the local union, and other community investments.73 Community Benefit Agreements could be an excellent strategy for communities to ensure specific clean energy projects will provide direct benefits to its members through legally-binding, enforceable agreements with project developers.
 These legally binding agreements between project developers and community groups could require the developer to provide local jobs, livable wages, and any number of other benefits that the community feels is important.

-E. Community and Stakeholder Advisory Committees

-States have implemented other strategies to ensure local communities and other stakeholders have voices in the transition to a clean economy.
-While non-binding, the formation of coalitions and committees to provide input regarding these projects is important to ensure that project benefits are determined and allocated equitably.
-Much of the focus in creating these groups is to ensure not only the creation of clean energy jobs, but to provide high-quality, sustainable jobs that support affected communities through livable wages, benefits, and training programs.
+E. COMMUNITY AND STAKEHOLDER ADVISORY COMMITTEES States have implemented additional strategies to ensure local communities and other stakeholders have voices in the transition to a clean economy.
+The formation of coalitions and committees to provide input regarding these projects is important to ensure that project benefits are determined and allocated equitably.
+Much of the focus in creating these groups is to incorporate provision of high-quality, sustainable jobs that support affected communities through livable wages, benefits, and training programs into clean energy job development projects.
+One example is New York's Climate and Community Protection Act (2019) that recognizes the impacts of climate change and not only resolves to reduce greenhouse gases but also addresses the need for newly created jobs and economic activity to benefit underrepresented and disadvantaged communities.74 This act amends several state laws including the Environmental Conservation law.
+It affirms the applicability of New York's prevailing wage laws75 and expressly recognizes the importance of labor harmony and efficient performance of work in the clean energy sector by requiring workers to be welltrained and adequately compensated.76 The Act stresses that New York has an interest in establishing strong statewide labor standards during this transition-including equity goals of providing guality jobs in safe work environments-while encouraging individual agencies and local governments to set even higher standards.77 71 Id. at 1.

-New York's Climate and Community Protection Act (2019) amends New York's environmental conservation law to ensure the increased jobs and economic activity stemming from climate policies flow to underrepresented and disadvantaged communities.
-While the law, itself, does not establish any labor standards in working towards achieving its greenhouse gas reduction goals, it does establish the process for establishing related regulations.
-The Act establishes a climate action council to, among other things, convene advisory panels, establish a just transition working group, and engage stakeholders while developing regulations to meet established emissions targets.
-The just transition working group must focus on training and workforce opportunities for disadvantaged communities and underrepresented population segments in the clean energy workforce while minimizing disruption during community transitions.

-This Act is also explicitly subject to New York's current prevailing wage laws.
-80 Further, it expressly emphasizes the importance of ensuring labor harmony and efficient performance of work in the clean energy sector by requiring workers to be well-trained and adequately compensated.
-81 Specifically, it stresses that New York has a strong interest in establishing strong statewide labor standards during this transition-including equity goals of providing quality jobs in safe work environments-while encouraging individual agencies and local governments to set even higher standards.
-82
+73 ld. at 10.

-76 S.B.
+74 S.B.
 6599, 2019 Leg., 2019-2020 Reg.
-Sess. § 2 (N.Y.
+Sess.

+^{§ 2 (}N.Y.
 2019).